Thereaperpeper/-3/README.md

-Made by Relip12#0105, use at your own risk!
+Made by relip12 (on discord), use at your own risk!